 They eventually bought the housing commission house and it became the family home.
 Today it is the only house left on a road full of high rise apartment buildings.
 The land is extremely valuable.
 Imagine a major city with every house having been developed into apartment blocks except for one lonely house.
 It was the plan of my Dada to develop it but as he got older and weary, he never got around to it.

 He worked at the Royal Darwin Hospital from 1976 until his retirement in 1987 from public service.
-He continued private practice and as a consultant until the year 2000, also his 50th wedding anniversary.
-When he came to Australia he had no assets and no money.
-He retired a wealthy man. with a slew of investment properties.
+He continued private practice and as a consultant until the year 2000, the same year as his 50th wedding anniversary.
+When he came to Australia he had no assets and no money but retired a wealthy man. with a few investment properties.